impleotv/st-launcher-release/README.md

 > By default, the REST interface will be available on port **8040**.

-You may also consider making **st-launcher.run** running after reboot, so applications could be updated via REST interface.
-Any method that allows execution on reboot will do.
-For example, you can [use crontab](./doc/crontab-script.md).

 ## Direct Download link

 |          | Version             | Download link                                                           |